Please contact the ashram at 484-509-5073 for an information/application packet

 - Ishvara Pranidhana.
 Devotion or surrender to the Divine.
 It is about being open-hearted to the possibilities.

-LEVEL 1 YOGA THERAPIST TRAINING TOTALS (excluding app fee, book and supplies)
+LEVEL 1 YOGA THERAPIST TRAINING TOTALS (excluding application fee, books, supplies, and residential fees)

 LEVEL 2 COURSES

-TOTAL 870PYT PROGRAM TUITION (does not include app fee/books/supplies)
+TOTAL 870PYT PROGRAM TUITION (does not include application fee, books, supplies, or residential fees)

 Contact the ashram with any questions or for an application packet and student handbook.
 484-509-5073